This article explains Organization Account Lifecycle Management with respect to License Seats.

 There is one way to permanently remove data from your Organization - work with Support to first Delete all Accounts (except the one Administrator, which cannot be Deleted) and execute Recover Seat operations for each before coordinating Organization Removal.
 This is a one-time, irreversible process that removes all information associated with your Organization.

-NOTE: This does NOT remove data from ongoing internal ISP backups, and though managed content is never available to the ISP, we can make arrangements to handle ISP Backup operations that preclude or isolate your Organization's content.
+NOTE: This does NOT remove data from ongoing internal MSP backups, and though managed content is never available to the MSP, we can make arrangements to handle MSP Backup operations that preclude or isolate your Organization's content.
 Contact Support for details.

 SSProtect retains data and event history information for Organization Accounts even after they are Deleted.
 Purge operations mark :Recover Archive data for removal, but may retain it for an undefined period of time (unless you have executed special provisions for you Organization).

 Remember that the KODiAC Cloud Services operator never has access to the materials required to recover plaintext content when you use Hybrid and/ or Optimized Offloading conversion modes.
+The same remains true for Double Conversion only when you do not make your MSP a Third Party Trust.
 See Operating Modes for details.

 More importantly, if a malicious Organization User attempts to delete managed content, he/ she cannot affect content managed by :Recover and subsequently (retroactively) available to :xRecovery operations.

-Finally, it's worth noting that malicious intrusion of the cloud service layer is insufficient to acquire plaintext access to your content - the keys managed on your host computers, specific to your Users' Profiles, remain completely isolated over time.
+Finally, it's worth noting that malicious intrusion of the cloud service layer is insufficient to acquire plaintext access to your content - the keys managed on your host computers, specific to your User's Profiles, remain isolated over time.

 You can search this site for more information on various topics, or use this link to submit a specific request.
 You can also send email directly to email@example.com, and our staff will respond to your needs as soon as possible.